Gray Leadbetter: Early life and education

 Leadbetter started playing around with motorized vehicles, first a little quad and then a PW50, at only four years old.
 Her family was not then knowledgeable about racing but she was able to gain support from neighbors, and she started racing in some FMF Arenacross in North Carolina.

-In 2010, she was the champion in the 4–6-year-old 50cc class at Daniels Ridge MX, Taylorsville, NC.
-She finished 9th in the KTM Jr SX Challenge at the Georgia Dome in Atlanta, GA in February 2013.
+In 2010, Leadbetter was the champion in the 4–6-year-old 50cc class at Daniels Ridge MX, Taylorsville, NC.
+She finished ninth in the KTM Jr SX Challenge at the Georgia Dome in Atlanta, GA in February 2013.
 After breaking her shoulder at the age of 7 in a motocross spill, Leadbetter made the move into karts because it was considered safer than motocross.

 At the age of 12, Leadbetter received personal training from Swedish rally champion Patrik Sandell at the DirtFish Rally School in Washington state and on a frozen lake in Sweden.
 At 14, she was training with 2004 Indy 500 Champion Buddy Rice on road courses and in rallycross.

 Leadbetter attended On Track School, an online program for young athletes, and received her high school diploma in June 2022.

 Career

 Karting (2015–2019)

 Leadbetter started racing karts in 2015 at the GoPro Motorplex in Mooresville, NC.
-In July 2016, she took her first national podium with a 2nd-place finish in the United States Pro Kart Series (USPKS) IAME Cadet Class.
+In July 2016, she took her first national podium with a second-place finish in the United States Pro Kart Series (USPKS) IAME Cadet Class.
 She moved up to the IAME Junior Class in December 2016 and finished second in her first race.
 Leadbetter's first national win came in September 2017 at the Chicagoland Super Grand Prix in the IAME Junior Division.
-She was the first female driver to win in the category and finished 4th place in the class championship the same year.
+She was the first female driver to win in the category and finished fourth place in the class championship the same year.

 In October 2017, Leadbetter posted her first World Karting Association victory at the GoPro Motorplex, her home track in Mooresville, NC.
-She took 2nd place the following day.
+She took second place the following day.
 Leadbetter has competed in USPKS, Super Karts USA (SKUSA), and World Karting Association.